B2B Agency Pricing Glossary

 Q: How do you handle attribution in long B2B sales cycles?

-A: Use attribution windows matching average sales cycle length and track ROMI on cohort basis rather than calendar periods for accurate measurement.
+A: Set attribution windows that match your average sales cycle length, then track ROMI on a cohort basis rather than calendar periods so early-stage investment does not get penalized by timing gaps.

 Q: What ROMI ratio indicates successful B2B marketing investment?